eFinder

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to support or refute the argument about addressing housing shortages and homelessness.
+No evidence found in any sources to confirm or refute supporters' arguments about the expansion addressing housing shortages and homelessness.
+No relevant information was found in Wikipedia or web search results.